Tim Pickup: Canterbury-Bankstown Bulldogs

-Tim Pickup took two teammates with him from the Bears and together their impact at Belmore was immediate.
-Promising young centre/second-rower Keith Harris developed though never realised his enormous potential, and Dave Cooper's contribution should never be underestimated by Canterbury fans.

-Cooper at that stage had just retired and the former Norths, Balmain and Cronulla forward turned his passion for fitness into the role of trainer/conditioner.
-His tough training regime set the tone for Canterbury's team, giving them a physical and mental edge and a template that has been replicated by future Bulldogs squads right up until the present day.
-Dave Cooper's massive influence on the club was recognised when he was awarded life membership in 2010.

-Pickup's tenure with the Belmore club started with a bang in 1975.
-As captain he led the team to a barnstorming start to the season, and after the club's loss in the 1974 NSWRFL season's grand final to Eastern Suburbs the Belmore faithful were feeling that they had found the missing piece to the elusive premiership puzzle.
-Tim was first choice five-eighth for all representative games for City, State and for Australia, but that momentum came crashing to a halt when he severely injured his knee in a World Cup match against England at the Sydney Cricket Ground in June of that season.
-Canterbury were in 2nd place at that time and eventually were knocked out in the major semi-final and Pickup did not play again that season and would also missed the entire 1976 season recovering from complications of the same injury.
+Pickup's tenure with Canterbury-Bankstown started in 1975.
+He led the team as captain after the club's loss in the 1974 NSWRFL season's grand final.
+However, he severely injured his knee, tearing his anterior cruciate ligament in a World Cup match against England in June of that season.
+Canterbury were in third place at that time and eventually were knocked out in the major semi-final; Pickup did not play again that season, and missed the entire 1976 season after knee reconstructions.

-After nearly two full seasons out due to his 1975 knee injury Pickup returned to the field in 1977.
-For the first time in his career, in Australian Rugby League or Rugby Union, where he emerged as a teen sensation in 1966 at 17, Tim had to play his way back into the First Grade squad via Reserve Grade.
-He proved his fitness after a few games and was back in the top squad but his speed and quickness was zapped, and he was forced to adapt to a different style of play to the one that built his reputation.
-Paired in the halves with the brilliant Steve Mortimer for the first time, Pickup assumed the organisational role to Mortimer's wildly unorthodox running back.
-Tim would share captain duties with Bob McCarthy and George Peponis for the rest of the season and the team would finish out of final five contention in 7th place.
+During his rehabilitation Souths legends' Bob McCarthy joined in 1976 and Gary Stevens in 1977, after Pickup initially recruited them to Norths.
+When Pickup switched to Belmore, both Rabbitohs eventually followed him.
+After 18 months out, Pickup returned to the field in 1977, playing a few Reserve Grade games to ensure his fitness for the First Grade squad.
+Upon his return to the top squad, Pickup was forced to adapt to a different style of play, as his play had less speed and agility than before.
+Paired in the halves with Steve Mortimer for the first time, Pickup assumed the organisational role to Mortimer's unorthodox running halfback.
+Pickup shared captain duties with Bob McCarthy and George Peponis for the rest of the season and the team finished in 7th place, out of final five contention.